pierrediedhiou/cybersecurity-journey/linux-commands.md

 - `csh` — Launch a new C shell
 - `cal` — Show a calendar
 - `fdisk` — Create or add a partition on a hard drive
-- `Mkfs` — Make File System, create a file system
+- `mkfs` — Make File System, create a file system
 - `mount` — Associate a partition/file system to a directory
-## File System Directories
-- `/etc` — Stores system configuration files used by the operating system
-- `/var` — Variable data directory, stores files that frequently change
-- `/root` — Home directory for the root user
-- `/tmp` — Temporary directory, contents are cleared on restart
-- `/var/log` — Standard directory where Linux stores all log files

 ## Text Editors
 - `nano filename` — Create or edit a file using the nano text editor
-- `nano /home/tryhackme/task3` — Example of opening a specific file with nano
-- Control + X — Exit nano
+- `Control + X` — Exit nano without saving
-- Control + X then Y then Enter — Save and exit nano
+- `Control + X then Y then Enter` — Save and exit nano
 - `vim filename` — Open a file in VIM, a more advanced text editor

-## File Transfer
-- `wget URL` — Download a file from the web via HTTP
-- `scp file user@ip:/path` — Securely transfer files between two computers using SSH (provides authentication and encryption)

-## Process Management
-- `ps aux` — See all processes run by all users including background processes
-- `kill PID` — Terminate a process by its Process ID
-- `fg` — Bring a previously backgrounded process back to the foreground

-## Kill Signals
-- `SIGTERM` — Kill a process but allow it to do cleanup tasks first
-- `SIGKILL` — Kill a process immediately with no cleanup
-- `SIGSTOP` — Stop/suspend a process

-## Services Management
-- `systemctl start servicename` — Start a service
-- `systemctl stop servicename` — Stop a service
-- `systemctl enable servicename` — Enable a service to start at boot
-- `systemctl disable servicename` — Disable a service from starting at boot
+## Users & Identity
+- `whoami` — Find out which user you are currently logged in as
-- `systemctl status servicename` — Check the status of a service
+- `id` — Shows the identity of the current user

-## Package Management
-- `apt install packagename` — Install software
-- `apt remove packagename` — Remove software

-## Cron Jobs
-- `crontab` — Schedule tasks to run automatically at specified times
-- Crontab format requires 6 values:
-  - MIN — Minute to execute at
-  - HOUR — Hour to execute at
+- `su` — Switch User, change to another user (root by default)
-  - DOM — Day of month to execute at
-  - MON — Month of year to execute at
-  - DOW — Day of week to execute at
-  - CMD — The actual command to execute
+- `sudo` — Execute a command without leaving your account
+- `sudo su` — Become root without knowing the root password
+- `$` — Symbol representing a regular user
+- `#` — Symbol representing a superuser (root)
+- `exit` — Exit the current shell or user session